matuteiglesias/journal/content/Dev/2025-05-22_Enhanced_Dendrogram_Visualization_and_Wiki_Structu.md

 **🕒 06:25–07:25**
 **🏷️ Labels**: Dendrogram, Visualization, Docusaurus, Clustering, Semantic Embeddings
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session focused on enhancing dendrogram visualization techniques and structuring a [[Docusaurus]] wiki for better knowledge management and user interaction.
+The session focused on enhancing dendrogram [[visualization]] techniques and structuring a [[Docusaurus]] wiki for better knowledge management and user interaction.

 ### Key Activities
-- Improved dendrogram visualization by refining cluster separation, tick label readability, and layout.
+- Improved dendrogram [[visualization]] by refining cluster separation, tick label readability, and layout.
-- Refined TF-IDF vectorization and dendrogram visualization code for clarity in clustering.
+- Refined TF-IDF vectorization and dendrogram [[visualization]] code for clarity in clustering.
 - Discussed the use of Chroma embeddings for clustering, emphasizing semantic over TF-IDF methods.
 - Provided [[Python]] code for hierarchical clustering using semantic embeddings.
 - Extracted sorted IDs from hierarchical clustering using `scipy`.